The Problem: Street Harassment

-Alexandra is the Research Director and Deputy Chief of SAFER: NYC and has worked for eight years as a private educator for students of several of New York City’s all-boys middle and high schools.
-Alexandra received her Bachelor’s degree from Columbia College, Columbia University, majoring in Economics and Philosophy.
+SAFER: NYC Deputy Director Alexandra Voûte is a singer/songwriter, a freelance research consultant for diverse professional projects, and a private educator for students of several top tier colleges and all-boys prep schools.
+Alexandra received her bachelor's degree from Columbia College, Columbia University, in Economics and Philosophy.

 Work with us!